cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## With OpenOCD and JTAG debugger

-There are some target config for OpenOCD in `bl_mcu_sdk`, you can use them directly:
+There are some target config for OpenOCD in `bouffalo_sdk`, you can use them directly:
 - tools/openocd/target/tgt_602.cfg : for BL602
 - tools/openocd/target/tgt_702.cfg : for BL702
 - tools/openocd/target/tgt_e907.cfg : for E907 core of BL808